Educational Guide

 Key Advantages

-• Superior Wind Resistance: Aerodynamic design with no vertical surfaces reduces wind uplift.
-Ideal for hurricane-prone areas.
+• Superior Wind Resistance: Aerodynamic design with no vertical gable surfaces reduces wind uplift.
+Wind-tunnel testing has measured peak pressures up to 50% lower than gable roofs—ideal for hurricane-prone areas.

-• Self-Bracing Structure: Inward slope on all sides creates stable, self-supporting framework that resists racking.
+• Self-Bracing Structure: Inward slope on all sides creates a stable, self-supporting framework that resists racking.

 Disadvantages

-• Higher Cost: 15-20% more expensive due to complex framing and additional materials.
+• Higher Cost: Typically 10-20% more expensive due to complex framing and additional materials.

 • Reduced Attic Space: Sloped sides reduce usable attic volume compared to gable roofs.